BNext-IQT/antivirals/README.rst

 Architecture
 ~~~~~~~~~~~~
-The system is structured in a quazi Model-View-Controller archiecture.
+The system is structured in a quazi Model-View-Controller (MVC) architecture.

-* __init__.py: Executes operations like training and inference.
-The "controller" layer in MVC archiecture.
+* __init__.py: Agents that execute operations and connect everything together.
+The "controller" layer in MVC.
 * schema.py: Contains all the code for adding to and querying the molecular database.
-The "model" layer in MVC archiecture.
+The "model" layer in MVC.
 * __main__.py: A command-line user interface.
-The "view" layer in MVC archiecture.
+The "view" layer in MVC.
 * data.py: Maps from public datasets (eg. ZINC Clean Leads, Tox21) to the molecular database schema.
 * chem.py: The actual cheminformatics machine learning algorithms.

-There is also work to make it function as part of Docker and Kubernetes.
+We are investigating how to deploy it at scale on Kubernetes.
 Help is needed!

 Usage
 ~~~~~